Boston Swimming Pool Injury Lawyers

 - Not adhering to swimming pool regulations

-If you believe that any of the above circumstances caused the drowning of your loved one, please contact a lawyer because your family may be entitled to compensation.
+If you believe any of the above circumstances caused the drowning of your loved one, please contact a lawyer because your family may be entitled to compensation.

 Diving Board Injuries

-Unfortunately, one of the most dangerous parts of many swimming pools are the diving boards, which lead to injuries when people use them incorrectly.
+Unfortunately, one of the most dangerous parts of many swimming pools is the diving boards, which lead to injuries when people use them incorrectly.
 While diving boards can be perfectly safe when installed correctly and supervised regularly, reckless behavior and negligent maintenance around a diving board can cause serious injury.
 Although they are a popular addition to many pools, diving boards can be a liability if used unsafely.
 For example, they are often found with pools where the depth of the water is too shallow to ensure a safe plummet into the water; this makes the likelihood of sustaining a serious injury while using a diving board very high.

 Within premises liability law, owners of a public pool that includes access to a diving board have a responsibility to give adequately posted warnings that detail when it is safe and unsafe to use the diving board.
 If a diving board is on private property, owners of the residence have a responsibility to their licensees—guests using the pool—to warn them of pool hazards that may not be obvious, such as a loosely-screwed-in diving board or slippery plank.
 If these precautions are not adhered to, property owners that house a diving board can be liable for any injuries that may occur.

 Poorly maintained diving boards can present a significant hazard to children and adult pool patrons alike.
 When irresponsible pool owners fail to appropriately warn guests of any dangers surrounding diving boards, they can be held accountable for any personal injury that could result from improper use.
-At Crowe & Harris, LLP , our impassioned personal injury lawyers understand that swimming pool injuries can lead to missed time at work, lost wages, and a prolonged recovery period.
+At Crowe & Harris, LLP, our passionate personal injury lawyers understand that swimming pool injuries can lead to missed time at work, lost wages, and a prolonged recovery period.
 If you were the victim of a property owner’s negligence, our knowledgeable swimming pool injury lawyers may be able to advocate on your behalf.

 Common Diving Board Injuries